 - Focus Groups – This is one of the most popular types of qualitative research methods because it brings a small group of people together (about 6 – 10) for a discussion.
 These are led by a moderator who guides the conversation by asking members of the group to elaborate or respond to one another, thus giving the researcher much more content to work with.

 Triangulation qualitative research refers to the use of a combination of 2 or more of any type of qualitative research methods listed above.
 Triangulation is used because it gives a more comprehensive understanding of the phenomena or subject being studied.
 While there is more work required, the results are often far more reliable because correlations can be made utilizing all of the information collected no matter which methods were used.
+So, if you have poor writing skills, it’s better to hire our experts to write your paper online.

 Why is Qualitative Research Important?